garygod2004/CIS25_Fall2025/README.md

    - `displayBalance()` → prints the current balance to the console
    - `saveTransaction()` → logs all transactions in `transactions.txt`
 3. The `main()` function:
-   - Creates a new `Ba
+   - Creates a new `BaankAccount` object
+   - Makes an initial deposit
+   - Executes at least two purchases
+   - Displays the final balance
+   - Logs all actions to `transactions.txt`